Medication Administration: Intramuscular Injection (Pediatric) - CE

 Rationale: A quick, smooth injection requires proper manipulation of the syringe parts.

-- Administer the injection using the Z-track method, if appropriate.
+- Administer the injection using the Z-track method, if indicated.

 - Position the ulnar side of the nondominant hand just below the site and pull the skin laterally.
 Hold this position until the medication is injected.